Why are you feeling disconnected and 18 things you can do to reconnect

 15. Establish a relaxing bedtime routine

-Stress may have a profound effect on sleep.
+Stress can have a profound effect on sleep.

 You can also try to unwind before bedtime by practising meditation or relax with a good book instead of electronics, which can disrupt sleep.
 Try to drink herbal tea, especially valerian or lavender.